 IP audio surveillance cameras feed their video and sound through the camera and into the cloud.
 The signal transmission digitizes the data and sends it wirelessly to a remote server.
 You can access that data through any digital device, whether it’s a cellphone, laptop, tablet, or desktop.

-Analog audio surveillance cameras send the information they capture to an onsite DVR.
+Analog audio surveillance cameras s send the information they capture to an onsite DVR.
 The signal remains analog, and you must view the data directly from the DVR.

 What Are the Benefits of a Security Camera with Audio Recording?